 Obico lets you create your local server and run the Obico plug-in.
 As it's completely open-source, you can completely customize Obico's functionalities and appearance and tweak anything at your convenience.
 The self-hosting feature gives you an additional layer of privacy by giving you total control over your printer's camera feed and functions.

-Along With OctoPrint, Obico is built for Klipper as well.
-You can access your Klipper based 3D printer with the Obico mobile app and get access to remote 3D printing on it.
+Along With Octoprint, Obico is built for Klipper as well.
+You can access your Klipper based 3D printer with the Obico application and get access to remote 3D printing on it.
 Obico, thus gives the users a choice to easily connect and switch between multiple 3D printer platforms.